caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ### 3. Minimal Security Measures
 Security configurations like firewall rules and access control lists (ACLs) were not implemented in this project.

+### 4. Limited ```cmd``` and ```terminal``` Commands
+Commands used for Windows PowerShell, Linux Terminal, and macOSX terminal will probably not work in Packet Tracer.
+Please practice using the real-world terminal.
+For Packet Tracer, just use their GUI when possible.
+I provided different examples from different Operating Systems (under the Device Configuration section) on how to configure network settings.

 ## Future Improvements and Optimization
 ### 1. Implementing Redundancy and Failover Mechanisms